eric-volz/DefichainPython/README.md

 # [DefichainPython](https://github.com/eric-volz/DefichainPython)

 This library is a community funded project.
-The objective is to interact with the defichain as effortlessly as possible, utilizing a variety of methods:
+The objective is to interact with the defichain blockchain as effortlessly as possible, utilizing a variety of methods:

 1. __[Node / RPC](#node--rpc)__